fpcastle/fpcastle.github.io/README.md

-# fpcastle.github.io
+# FP Castle
-Website source for FP Castle
+Hacking Haskell in a Scottish castle.